zakharovas/RecSys2018/README.md

 ### Usage recommendations

-* With recsys_script.sh you may set path to catboost binary with --catboost_path option.
+* With recsys_script.sh you may set path to Starspace binary with --starspace_path option.
-To Starspace binary with --starspace_path option.
 To your python virtualenv with --env option.

+* Path to catboost binary you may set as argument to *cb.sh*.

 * You will need about 100GB RAM